donseba/contractor/README.md

 ```

-Or you could convert it to json :
+Or you could convert it to JSON :
 ```go
 json_msg, _ := json.Marshal(Struct1.Get())
 fmt.Fprintf(w, "%s", json_msg)